Accessibility in the Procurement Process

 As authorized by Chapter 2054, Subchapter M of the Texas Government Code, the Texas Department of Information Resources (DIR) has adopted rules (the DIR Accessibility Rules) governing how Texas institutions of higher education are to develop, procure, maintain and use electronic and information resources (EIR) so that the EIR may be accessed by individuals with disabilities.
 Such DIR Accessibility Rules are set forth in Title 1, Chapter 206, Rule §206.70 of the Texas Administrative Code and in Title 1, Chapter 213 of the Texas Administrative Code.

 Those responsible for making decisions about which products to procure must consider accessibility as one of the criteria for selection.
 It is the responsibility of employees and purchasing agents of UT Austin to find the most accessible business solutions possible when procuring EIR.
 As part of UT Austin’s procurement process for EIR, accessibility-related documentation must be submitted by vendors for each product.
-EIR accessibility is determined by vendor evaluations of their product against WCAG 2.0 Level A and AA.
-Vendors are required to demonstrate whether their product conforms to or addresses each of the WCAG 2.0 Level A and AA success criteria by completing a Voluntary Product Accessibility Template (VPAT).
+EIR accessibility is determined by vendor evaluations of their product against WCAG 2.1 Level A and AA.
+Vendors are required to demonstrate whether their product conforms to or addresses each of the WCAG 2.1 Level A and AA success criteria by submitting an Accessibility Conformance Report (ACR) or Voluntary Product Accessibility Template (VPAT).
 A VPAT is a contractor-supplied form that is used to document the EIR’s compliance with technical accessibility standards and specifications.

 Steps to Ensure Accessibility in the Procurement Process